morauszkia/indeed-scraper/README.md

    - `location`: The location of the job.
    - `occupation`: The job title or occupation (in this case, "kuchař").
    - `desc`: A short description of the job.
+   - `type`: Type of employment, full-time or part-time.
+Note: Some job listings may not have salary information, so it will be `NA`.
    - `salary`: The salary information (if available).
 Note: Some job listings may not have salary information, so it will be `NA`.
+   - `salaryANDtype`: type+salary.
    - `date`: The posting date of the job.

 8. To extract this information from each job listing, the script uses various XPath expressions for each element on the page.
 The `getElementTextOrNA` function is created to handle the extraction.
 If an element is not found or any error occurs during extraction, it returns `NA`.